 If you’ve served on an HOA board, you know that it’s harder than it looks.
-Everyone has an opinion – and usually those opinions do not align.
+Everyone has an opinion – and often, those opinions do not align.
 Disagreements about seemingly simple decisions can become very polarizing.
-If you are the decision maker, you may find yourself with a few less friends after removing a tree or choosing a new exterior paint color.
+If you are the decision-maker, you may find yourself with fewer friends after removing a tree or choosing a new exterior paint color.

-Without the assistance of a HOA management company, volunteering on an HOA board can be a miserable and sometimes isolating experience.
+Without the assistance of an HOA management company, volunteering on an HOA board can be a miserable and sometimes isolating experience.
 Still, you may be wondering if hiring a management company to help is really worth the extra money.
-This article tells you everything you need to know – from what to expect to the pros and cons to consider.

 Exactly what does an HOA management company do?